Arcturus and Deltacron are in a dangerous race of the Corona variants-breakinglatest.news-Breaking Latest News

 Corona numbers in India continue to rise: Now Arcturus and Deltacron are fighting a dangerous race

 Will Karl Lauterbach’s horrific vision become reality?
-The name Deltacron is circulating on social media for a new Corona variant, a combination of Delta and Omicron.
-The Indian WHO expert Vipin Vashishta sees the potential in her that she will soon catch up with Arcturus.
+The name Deltacron is circulating on social media for a new Corona variant.
+This is a combination of Delta and Omicron.
+The Indian WHO expert Vipin Vashishta sees the potential in her that she will even soon catch up with Arcturus.

 Arcturus has achieved in India what none of the previous Omicron variants could: a renewed corona wave, after a break of six months.
 XBB.1.16 has been increasing the number of cases there for several weeks.